 Love is learned.
 God’s original plan was to create us to depend continuously on our caregivers during the first years of life.
 We depend on a caregiver to defend us from several threats until we have enough skills to live in the world.
 This fact shows the importance that God gives to love among us.

 As children, attachment helps us protect ourselves in threatening situations such as a disease, or a fall, in fights with other children, or when separating from our mothers.
 We cry to seek attention and affection while we are learning how to speak.

-Ultimately, love is learned, it is a skill that every person can have, no one is born with that condition.
-This skill is learnt through attachment.
+Ultimately, love is learned, it is a skill that every person can have, and no one is born with it.
+This skill is learned through attachment.
 The feelings of love that are shown, for example, in a smile, a gesture of approval, or a touch, come from a response learned in our relationships with others.
-Each person has a way to define what love is, since it arises from the total amount of what we have lived, and the way we have lived it.
-This personal way of loving is learnt from what we observe in our parents or caregivers.
+Each person has a way to define what love is.
+Since it arises from the totality of what we have lived, and the way we have lived it.
+This personal way of love is learned from what we observe in our parents or caregivers.

-Inside each one of us, there is a mental force called resilience, which can erase that role of victim in anyone, so we can arise as the person we really are: someone strong, who can be happy again.
+Inside each one of us, there is a mental force called resilience that can erase the victim role in anyone, so we can arise as the person we are someone strong, who can be happy again.
 Love is learned, and it is not too late to learn how to do it.
-It is necessary to say that within us the desire to be happy is clear; the power of God that pushes us to remain tied to the thread of life in order to be happy.
+It is necessary to say that within us, the desire to be happy is clear: the power of God that pushes on us to remain tied to the thread of life to be happy.
 Based on this desire, all decisions are made.
 You can do it.

 Perhaps you are that person, the Joaquin of the story from our last post, who has suffered throughout life because your parents did not teach you the healing power of love.
-The only way you have left is to keep living, despite the setback that has affected your life, and to do so, you must see yourself as a phoenix, which is able to be reborn from its ashes and never as a hopeless victim.
+To keep living despite the setback that has affected your life, you must see yourself as a phoenix, which can be reborn from its ashes and never as a hopeless victim.
 Get up and learn how to love.